Garrett Whitlock

 Garrett Getts Whitlock (born June 11, 1996) is an American professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
-Listed at 6 ft 5 in and 190 lb, he throws right-handed and bats left-handed.
+Listed at 6 ft 5 in and 190 lb, he throws and bats right-handed.

 Amateur career

 Whitlock attended Providence Christian Academy in Lilburn, Georgia.
 As a junior, he posted a 1.95 earned run average (ERA) along with a .369 batting average.
-Not selected as a high school prospect during the 2015 Major League Baseball draft, he enrolled at the University of Alabama at Birmingham where he played college baseball for the UAB Blazers.
+Not selected as a high school prospect during the 2015 Major League Baseball draft, he enrolled at the University of Alabama at Birmingham (UAB), where he played college baseball for the UAB Blazers.
 In 2016, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 As a sophomore at UAB, he was 3–6 with a 4.07 ERA.

 After his sophomore year, he was selected by the New York Yankees in the 18th round of the 2017 Major League Baseball draft, and he signed with the team.